keepgoing1995/covid-policy-tracker/documentation/interpretation_guide.md

 ### C8-  International Travel Controls

+#### Differentiated policy guidance
+- If visitors can get a PCR test to avoid quarantine we record this as a 1- screening for everyone.
+If quarantine is mandatory, and visitors cannot do a test to avoid this, we record a 2.
+- If vaccinated people do not have to quarantine, we record this as a 1 for them (as they are still being ‘screened’ by vaccination status), and if non vaccinated can ‘test out’ of quarantine, we also record this as a 1.
+If non-vaccinated people must present evidence of a test to arrive in a country, this is therefore a 1.
+If they must present a test and also quarantine, this is reported as a 2.
+- If the country/region prohibits non-vaccinated people from any country to enter its borders, we record this as a 4 (total closure) for non-vaccinated people.
+- If the country/region prohibits non-vaccinated people from some countries from entering, we record this as a 3 for non-vaccinated people.
+- If non-vaccinated nationals are allowed to enter the country, we do not consider this in the coding.
+This is in line with guidance below which states that we do not consider the repatriation of nationals when considering border closures.

+#### General interpretation guidance

 - This indicator does not have a binary flag variable to reflect geographic variation in policies.
 Therefore, we generally record the level of policy that applies everywhere across the jurisdiction - the highest common value of policy nationwide or statewide.
 We do not report any policies of a higher value that are only available in limited areas.  *For example* if one airport is screening passenger arrivals, but the majority of them are not, this would not be recorded as a 1.
 All airports across the country/territory would need to be screening before this policy could be seen to apply generally and be recorded.
 - If visitors are meant to self quarantine/isolate after travelling to certain areas, but there are no enforcement or tracking measures in place, we record the official policy accordingly, and make a note that the situation on the ground may not reflect this.